waab76/Graylog-Home-Lab/metricbeat/README.md

 # MetricBeat Processing

 This is a Graylog content pack for parsing data from Metricbeat.
+This pack includes processing for the following Metricbeat metricsets:

+* CPU
+* Filesystem
+* FSStat
+* Load
+* Memory
+* Network
+* Process
+* Process Summary
+* Socket Summary
+* Uptime

 ## What's Inside